fpetkovski/fpetkovski.github.io/_posts/2018-01-16-my-impression-of-golang.markdown

 #### Conclusion

 Overall, I like the language so far and I appreciate the simplicity it tries to maitain.
 In addition less verbose exception handling, Go 2 also promises generics, which will further increase the type safety of the language.
+I do feel though, that the language is moving

 #### References
 * [1]<https://news.ycombinator.com/item?id=4159672>